Last updated on 11/26/2018

 Students also have the option to write a short biography in their Panther Picks profile.
 We encourage students who feel comfortable to use this space to share information about themselves, as well as what they’re looking for in terms of a roommate.
 Some examples of what students may use this space for include sharing that they are interested in an LGBTQ+ friendly roommate, mentioning that they were involved in a GSA in high school, or sharing their pronouns.

-Both the DOR and the LGBT* Center also field questions from students who are interested in being matched with an LGBTQ-inclusive roommate.
+Both the DOR and GSS also field questions from students who are interested in being matched with an LGBTQ-inclusive roommate.
 We encourage students who are interested in roommate-matching assistance to contact Jean Wiesley or Emily Harsch.
 They will work together, with consent to disclose identifying information, to match students according to their needs.

-We encourage students who are interested in LGBTQ-specific assistance finding off-campus housing to contact the LGBT* Center.
+We encourage students who are interested in LGBTQ-specific assistance finding off-campus housing to contact GSS.
 We will assist students in navigating on or off-campus housing processes, as well as support in connecting students to prospective roommates.

 - All-Gender Housing